Learn from the experts with our online training course!

 Using a package company is a popular and sensible route into self-build, especially for first-timers, as you’ll have access to their support all the way through the project.

 Anyone who is not formally qualified falls into this generic category.
-In effect, anybody can call himself or herself a designer – so it becomes all the more important to do your homework.
+In effect, anybody can call themselves a designer – so it becomes all the more important to do your homework.

 The key things to look for are examples of previous work, which must be followed up with client references to prove competency.
 You should also ensure you see proof of professional indemnity insurance.